 Because cats are solitary beings who come together only to mate and raise young, their urine has scent markers or pheromones.
 These allow them to mark their territory and keep others from encroaching on their personal space, explains Merkel.
 “This can be good in the wild, but bad if your cat decides he or she needs to do this in your Manhattan loft,” she says.

 If your cat is sensitive to the scent of their own urine, or you have multiple cats and not enough boxes, your cat could start urinating in places like your bed or briefcase instead.
-Make sure you have at least one litter box for each cat and clean them daily, suggests Koski.
+Make sure you have one more litter box than the number of cats in the household (i.e., three litter boxes for two cats) and clean them daily, suggests Koski.

 Scents Cats Hate: Why It Matters to You